xuwenyihust/Visor/README.md

 * Mini-monitor
 * Spark Streaming

-The mini-monitor is a simple prototype, written in pure Python, works with the direct file import method.
+The mini-monitor is a simple prototype, written in pure Python.
+It can only work with the direct file import method, and write the analysis results into a file.

 The application implemented with Spark Streaming can realize real-time when used with Apache Kafka.